kschuler/guide/current/recruitment.md

 - **Study info:**
 	- This study investigates how people learn languages.
 	- Computer game that involves learning an alien language.
-	- The experiment last about 15-20 minutes each day for 1 days.
+	- The experiment last about 15-20 minutes (1 day).

 ### 0035-babysaffran-srt-patient